jg1vxg/logstash-ecs-pipelines/README.md

 - [License](#license)

 ## Overview
+We've kindly tested these configurations, and they seem well with Logstash 1:8.17.3-1.

 Our goal is to provide a comprehensive set of Logstash pipelines that support a wide variety of data sources while following ECS guidelines to maintain consistency across the Elastic Stack.

 ## Getting Started